Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/System.md

 ### Description:
 It is a base class for every component in the Engine.
-Some base components are inherited from this class like `BaseUpdaterComponent`, `BaseRendererComponent` or `BaseColliderComponent`, which are used by `ComponentManager`.
+Some base components are inherited from this class, which are used by `ComponentManager`.
+That is why it is recommented to use these component classes, because they have functions, which can run automatically:
+* `System::UpdaterComponent`
+* `System::LateUpdaterComponent`
+* `Physics::BoxColliderComponent`
+* `Physics::CircleColliderComponent`
+* `Render::RendererComponent`
+* `Render::LateRendererComponent`

 But the developer can use this `Component` class like a data container too.
 Fistly, it looks a bad structure, because there is a cross reference.
 A `Component` has reference about its `GameObject` and the `GameObject` has